 This suggests installing Firefox Plasma Integration.
 Just click on it and you will be redirected to the Firefox add-on page.

 I recommend you to install it this add-on.
 Firefox will be better integrated with your Plasma 5 Desktop.
 For example, you will be able to see Firefox notifications as native desktop notifications of Plasma 5.
+You can also enable Firefox smooth scrolling.

 10. Install some applications